andrewosh/hypercore-seekable-iterator/README.md

-  byteOffset, // The initial byte offset byteLength, // The size of the range to read (defines the end position) startBlock, // (Optimization) If you know which block the start position is in, this speeds up the first read endBlock    // (Optimization) If you know which block the end position is in, this speeds up the first read, prefetcher  // An Prefetcher instance (described below)
+  byteOffset, // The initial byte offset byteLength, // The size of the range to read (defines the end position) startBlock, // (Optimization) If you know which block the start position is in, this speeds up the first read endBlock,   // (Optimization) If you know which block the end position is in, this speeds up the first read, prefetch    // A function of the form (ite, index) => (download range)
 ```

 #### `await ite.next()`